vatsrajatkjha/modular-code-rcv/README.md

 ---

-## 🌟 Why RCV Core Module?
+## 🌟 Why Laravel Core Module?

-RCV Core Module revolutionizes how you build Laravel applications by providing a **robust modular architecture** that scales with your business needs.
-Built with enterprise-level development in mind, it combines the power of **Service Repository Pattern** with **Dynamic Module Management**.
+Laravel Core Module revolutionizes Laravel application development by providing a **robust modular architecture** that scales with your business needs.
+Built with enterprise-level development in mind, it combines **Service Repository Pattern** with **Dynamic Module Management**.

 ### 🎯 Perfect For